Andrew-Mazour/Data-Migration/README.md

   - `unmodified.csv`: Example of an unmodified CSV file for processing.
   - `modified.csv`: Example of a processed CSV file after modifications.

-- **README.md**: Provides a description of the project and information about the repository.

 ## Running the Tests
 Navigate to the `tests/` directory and run the following command: python -m unittest discover